theramiyer/blog/content/post/2016/on-vegetarianism.md

 ## Wrapping up

 No one way of lifestyle is better than the other.
-It’s a matter of preference, and personal ideology.
+It’s a matter of personal preference.
 But does that mean it should not be taken seriously?
 No.

 Most people feel very strongly about these things—I do.
 Let’s understand that there’s quite some thought behind someone